How Did Chem-Dry Get Started?

 When Harris made his discovery, steam cleaning was the industry standard, even though it presents several real problems.
 Typical steam cleaners force large amounts of soapy water into the backing of a carpet, then rely on high-pressure extraction to lift the water and dirt out.
 The more water you put into carpet, the longer it takes to dry and the more likely the carpet is to become a breeding ground for mold and mildew.

-Harris’ discovery was a breakthrough: Now cleaners could clean carpets more effectively while using a fraction of the water used in traditional steam cleaning, practically eliminating the risk of mold and mildew.
+Harris’s discovery was a breakthrough: Now cleaners could clean carpets more effectively while using a fraction of the water used in traditional steam cleaning, practically eliminating the risk of mold and mildew.
 Harris realized he could start a revolution in the carpet cleaning industry.
 The revolution continues almost 40 years later.
-Chem-Dry is the largest carpet cleaning brand, with nearly 3,500 franchises worldwide and a market share of more than 7 percent, the largest for any single brand.
+Chem-Dry is the largest carpet cleaning brand, with 3,000 franchises worldwide and a market share of more than 7 percent, the largest for any single brand.

 We still operate with a strong entrepreneurial spirit and a deep commitment to maximizing our franchisees’ investment in our brand through research and development, innovation, product development and marketing.
 We protect our intellectual property through patents and trademarks, and target our innovation for revenue-generating opportunities for our franchisees.
-The innovation that gave birth to the Chem-Dry brand continues to create value for our customers and franchisees through the services Harris’ discovery made possible: the industry standard for carpet or upholstery cleaning; an additional service like our proprietary Pet Urine Removal Treatments; an area rug service; water-damage restoration; protecting and sanitizing floor coverings; and cleaning the tile, granite and other stone surfaces of a home.
+The innovation that gave birth to the Chem-Dry brand continues to create value for our customers and franchisees through the services Harris’ discovery made possible: the industry standard for carpet or upholstery cleaning; an additional service like our proprietary Pet Urine Removal Treatments; an area rug service; protecting and sanitizing floor coverings; and cleaning tile, granite and other stone surfaces.